multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/client.md

 ## Default repositories

-The default configuration of CernVM-FS, provided by the `cvmfs-config-default` packages, provides the public keys and configuration for a number of commonly used CernVM-FS repositories.
+The default configuration of CernVM-FS, provided by the `cvmfs-config-default` package, provides the public keys and configuration for a number of commonly used CernVM-FS repositories.

 One particular repository included in the default CernVM-FS configuration is